LidkeLab/smite/paper/paper.md

 affiliations:
  - name: Department of Physics and Astronomy, University of New Mexico
    index: 1
+ - name: Department of Mathematics and Statistics, University of New Mexico
+   index: 2
 date: 20 April 2022
 bibliography: paper.bib